TheQuinbox/quinread/docs/readme.md

 ## Changelog.

+### 0/40.

+* Added an updater!
+It checks every time when the program is launched.
+You can also invoke it manually.

 ### 0.30.

 * In some cases, epub books would insert a ton of blank lines all over the place for no reason.
 This has been fixed.